-We expect to receive net proceeds of approximately \$\frac{1}{2}\text{million from the sale of shares of common stock in this offering, based on an assumed initial public offering price of \$\frac{1}{2}\text{ per share (the midpoint of the price range on the cover of this prospectus), after deducting the estimated underwriting discounts and commissions and offering expenses payable by us.
-We intend to use the net proceeds from this offering, together with the proceeds from the exercise of all outstanding warrants, as follows:
+We expect to receive net proceeds of approximately \$113.2 million from the sale of shares of common stock in this offering, based on an assumed initial public offering price of \$13.50 per share (the midpoint of the price range on the cover of this prospectus), after deducting the estimated underwriting discounts and commissions and offering expenses payable by us.
+We intend to use the net proceeds from this offering as follows:

-- approximately \$ million to fully repay indebtedness under our Revolving Credit Facility; - approximately \$ million to fully repay indebtedness under our Term Loan; and - the remainder for other general corporate purposes, including working capital and the purchase of additional equipment and complementary business segments.
+- approximately \$79.1 million to fully repay indebtedness under our Revolving Credit Facility; - approximately \$11.2 million to fully repay the remaining outstanding indebtedness under our Term Loan following the Term Loan Conversion; and - the remainder for other general corporate purposes, which, for example, could include, among other things, working capital and the purchase of additional equipment and complementary business segments.

-As of June 30, 2017, we had \$79.1 million of borrowings outstanding and \$5.4 million outstanding letters of credit under the Revolving Credit Facility and the ability to incur an additional \$20.0 million of borrowings.
-As of December 31, 2016, the weighted average interest rate on amounts borrowed under the Revolving Credit Facility was approximately 5.52%.
+As of September 30, 2017, we had \$79.1 million of borrowings outstanding and \$5.4 million outstanding letters of credit under the Revolving Credit Facility and the ability to incur an additional \$20.0 million of borrowings.
+As of September 30, 2017, the weighted average interest rate on amounts borrowed under the Revolving Credit Facility was approximately 5.99%.
 We have incurred this indebtedness from time to time under the Revolving Credit Facility to finance certain acquisitions, to fund capital expenditures and for working capital purposes.
 The Revolving Credit Facility matures on September 9, 2018.
+In connection with the consummation of this offering, we intend to enter into the New Credit Facility, which we expect to have \$66.2 million of availability for future borrowings.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Our New Credit Facility".

-As of June 30, 2017, we had \$42.1 million of borrowings outstanding under our Term Loan, including \$2.1 million of capitalized interest.
+As of September 30, 2017, we had \$43.2 million of borrowings outstanding under our Term Loan, including \$3.2 million of capitalized interest.
 Interest on the unpaid principal is at a rate of 10.0% per annum, accrues on a daily basis and is paid in arrears at the end of each fiscal quarter.
 At the end of each quarter all accrued and unpaid interest is paid in kind by capitalizing and adding to the outstanding principal balance.
 We incurred this indebtedness under the Term Loan to repay \$22 million of existing indebtedness, fund balance sheet growth and for general corporate purposes.
 The Term Loan matures on December 19, 2020.
+At or immediately prior to the closing of this offering, pursuant to the Term Loan Conversion, \$33.6 million of outstanding indebtedness under our Term Loan will convert in to shares of common stock of the Company at the initial public offering price, and the remaining borrowings under our Term Loan will be repaid as described above.